-\Larger sections are described in the Liberty Primary Steel Hot Rolled Structural and Rail EPD.
+\Larger sections are described under Structural sections.

-300PLUS $^{\odot}$ Steel is the standard grade manufactured by InfraBuild for merchant bar.
-This exceeds the minimum requirements of AS/NZS 3679.1grade 300.
+300PLUS® Steel is manufactured by InfraBuild for merchant bar.
+This exceeds the minimum requirements of AS/NZS 3679.1 grade 300.
 Other grades, including grade 350, are available for some quantities and sizes of angles and channels.
-Flats, squares and rounds are available in various grades.
+Flats, squares and rounds are available in various arades.